-Main differences between any internal model used at an individual level and group
+E.4.5 Main differences between any internal model used at an individual level and group

-The methodology and risk type scope of the PIM is the same for all undertakings within the Group.
+The methodology and risk type scope of the Internal Model is the same for all undertakings within the Group.

-Differences in methodologies between the IM and SF
+E.4.6 Differences in methodologies between the IM and SF

-This section compares the methodologies and assumptions underlying each of the risk modules within the model and the Standard Formula.
-The key difference is that the model methodology and parameterisation is more tailored to the Group's own risk profile than the Standard Formula.
+This section compares the methodologies and assumptions underlying each of the risk modules within the Internal Model and the Standard Formula.
+The key difference is that the Model methodology and parameterisation is more tailored to BG's own risk profile than the Standard Formula.